USAID Private Sector Engagement

 The private sector plays a critical role in reducing the need for foreign assistance, providing financial, in-kind, and human resources to organizations who deliver development activities across the globe.
 Despite its importance, many development organizations lack an understanding of how to effectively engage with the private sector to create better outcomes for communities.

-In an effort to better understand and utilize Private Sector Engagement (PSE), USAID partnered with the Pulte Institute, Purdue University, and Catholic Relief Services to implement an evidence and learning strategy to help its staff better align themselves with their private sector counterparts.
+In an effort to better understand and utilize Private Sector Engagement (PSE), USAID partnered with the Pulte Institute at the Unviersity of Notre Dame, Purdue University, and Catholic Relief Services to implement an evidence and learning strategy to help its staff better align themselves with their private sector counterparts.

 Phase 1 of the multi-year project, which is supported via a buy-in from USAID LASER PULSE, will focus on filling critical knowledge gaps and answering USAID-identified priority questions, such as: what is the effectiveness of different forms of PSE; what external factors drive effective PSE; and what PSE relationship qualities influence results?

-- A failure risk analysis, which will examine the end-to-end process used to match private sector partners with engagement needs.
+Consortium partner Purdue University led a perspective study to lay the groundwork for understanding effective partnership development and efficacy, as well as a failure risk analysis, which examines the end-to-end process used to match private sector partners with engagement needs.